 If the AID12 subfield is in the range 1 to 2007, then the RU Allocation subfield indicates the RU allocated to the STA identified by the AID12 subfield.
-If the AID12 subfield is 0 or 2045, then the RU Allocation sub-field indicates the starting RU of one or more contiguous RA-RUs allocated by the User Info field.
+If the AID12 subfield is 0, or a BSSID Index value if the Trigger Frame is addressed to STAs from at least two different BSSs of the multiple BSSID set (see 9.4.2.73 (Multiple BSSID-Index element)) when the AP has dot11MultiBSSIDImplemented equal to true, or 2045, then the RU Allocation sub-field indicates the starting RU of one or more contiguous RA-RUs allocated by the User Info field.
 If the AID12 subfield is 2046, then the RU Allocation subfield indicates an unallocated RU.